StevenDStanton/goBackup/README.md

 This system monitors specified directories for file changes, logs these events, and synchronizes changed files to an AWS S3 bucket.
 It uses an SQLite database to store file hashes and configuration settings, ensuring data integrity and enabling recovery in case of system failures.

+## Interesting side-note and a move to only support Linux

+Since I first started this project I have switched from Windows to Linux.
+I was not happy with how Windows was performing for this application since it was not detecting file updates in real time.
+I am not sure if this was due to the iNotify library I was using or if it was due to the Windows API's being weird, however, at the time I read about other people having the same sort of issues.

+Since moving to linux I have circled back to this project.
+I would still like to have my writing backed up automatically to an S3 bucket.
+So I am making it work for linux only and using the unix package.

 ## Features

 - Real-time file monitoring.